 How does a jury determine whether to impose the death penalty?

-A jury may not sentence a defendant to death unless it finds beyond a reasonable doubt that there is one or more “aggravating circumstances” which outweigh any “mitigating circumstances.”
+A jury may not sentence a defendant to death unless it finds beyond a reasonable doubt that there is one or more “aggravating circumstances” that outweigh any “mitigating circumstances.”

 “Aggravating circumstances” are facts that make the defendant seem especially egregious, such as torturing the victim prior to death.
 In contrast, “mitigating circumstances” make the defendant seem less blameworthy, such as if he/she had an abusive childhood.